bgarbin/GUIDE/README.md

 TODO:

       First:     WARNING think about what to provide to kernel and to keyboard_keys
       - Parameters: - introduce ramp or modulation
                     - add plot possibility and according checkbox
       - PDE : - do this
-              - variable values and re-optimize concatenate (use lists instead?)
+              - variable values and re-optimize (direct indexation?)
       - Parrallelize: - each dock's plot in a remote plot widget
                       - calculation in a remote worker
                       - multi process calculation for multi-equations